Are you an independent registered charity?

 How much money does McDonald’s give you?

-In 2014 McDonald’s Restaurants Ltd and its restaurant owners donated just over £1 million from their sales to Ronald McDonald House Charities.
+In 2016, McDonald’s Restaurants Ltd and its restaurant owners donated more than £1 million towards our work.
 In addition, McDonald’s offers important organisational support by providing office space, general and administrative support, payroll and HR support, and IT and computer systems both at McDonald’s headquarters and its network of offices across the UK.
 Perhaps the greatest gift McDonald’s has given us is the opportunity to display collection boxes in UK restaurants.
-Donations from McDonald’s customers via these boxes totalled £3.2 million in 2014.
+Donations from McDonald’s customers via these boxes totalled £3.1 million in 2017.

 If McDonald’s, its restaurant owners, staff and customers fundraise for you and donate money, why should I donate to you?

 Depending on the size of the Ronald McDonald House it can cost anywhere from £2.5 million to £10 million to renovate an existing building or to build something new and it currently costs almost £2 million per annum to run our existing Houses.
 With lots of families needing to be near their children the need for our services is far bigger than the remit of one corporate partner.